 The income approach to determining fair value computed the projections of the cash flows that the reporting unit was expected to generate converted into a present value equivalent through discounting.
 Significant assumptions in the income approach model included income projections, discount rates and terminal growth values.
-The income projections reflected an improved premium pricing environment across most of our lines of business in 2012.
+The income projections reflected an improved premium pricing environment across most of our lines of business that began in 2012 and continued throughout 2013.
 The income projections also included loss and LAE assumptions which reflected recent historical claim trends and the movement towards a more favorable pricing environment.
 The income projections also included assumptions for expense growth and investment yields which were based on business plans for each of our business units.
 The discount rate was based on a risk free rate plus a beta adjusted equity risk premium and specific company risk premium.
 The assumptions were based on historical experience, expectations of future performance, expected market conditions and other factors requiring judgment and estimates.
 While we believe the assumptions used in these models were reasonable, the inherent uncertainty in predicting future performance and market conditions may change over time and influence the outcome of future testing.

-During 2012, 2011, and 2010, we completed the first step prescribed by ASC 350 for testing for impairment and determined that there was no impairment.
+During 2013, 2012, and 2011, we completed the first step prescribed by ASC 350 for testing for impairment and determined that there was no impairment.